sarcasmsc/stockanalysistool/README.md

 # Stock Analysis Tool
-simple tool used to pull data from yahoo finance to see stock price data
+Simple tool used to pull data from yahoo finance to see stock price data
+\
 \
 Currently will ask you which stock you would like to look at from a list.
 Will add more options in the future.